MicrosoftDocs/VBA-Docs/api/Excel.CustomView.PrintSettings.md

 api_name:
 - Excel.CustomView.PrintSettings
 ms.assetid: 6ad51940-134c-f522-42f3-3d94da2ac21c
-ms.date: 06/08/2017
+ms.date: 04/23/2019
 localization_priority: Normal
 ---

 # CustomView.PrintSettings property (Excel)

 **True** if print settings are included in the custom view.
 Read-only **Boolean**.

 ## Syntax

-_expression_. `PrintSettings`
+_expression_.**PrintSettings**

 _expression_ A variable that represents a **[CustomView](Excel.CustomView.md)** object.

 ## Example

-This example creates a list of the custom views in the active workbook and their print settings and row and column settings.
+This example creates a list of the custom views in the active workbook and their print, row, and column settings.

 ```vb
 With Worksheets(1)